-The Acropolis of the Castle is located in the southwest corner of the walls, just after the main gate and its gate is further protected by a bulwark.
-The oldest phase of the Acropolis dates to the mid-Byzantine period, while significant modifications were made during the late Byzantine era and the Ottoman period.
+The Acropolis of the Castle is located in the southwest corner of the walls, just after the main gate.
+The gate of Acropolis is further protected by a bulwark.
+The oldest phase of the Acropolis dates to the mid-Byzantine period, while significant modifications took place during the late Byzantine era and the Ottoman period.

 Although today the Acropolis appears as a fortified stronghold, a few features, such as the many windows, indicate that the late Byzantine era included secular buildings, like possibly the ruler’s courtyard.

 The Acropolis of the Castle (or Inner Citadel)